YannisPantazis/neuroDiME/README.md

 ```

 ## Requirements
+Everything was tested on cuda 12.5 and cudnn 8.9.2
 All dependencies are listed in the `requirements.txt` file.
 To set up the environment, run the following commands:
 ```bash
 # Create a new conda environment